scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 In addition, routers require coarse time synchronization with control plane instances (see [](#clock-inaccuracy)).

 The current SCION implementation runs over the UDP/IP protocol, although the use of other lower layers protocols is possible.
-When using an UDP/IP underlay, routers and endpoints extract the destination port from the TCP/SCION or UDP/SCION payload and use it as destination port in the underlay.
+When using an UDP/IP underlay, routers extract the destination port from the TCP/SCION or UDP/SCION payload and use it as destination port in the underlay.

 ## Path Construction (Segment Combinations) {#construction}